andyatkinson/git-hooks/README.markdown

 ### Git hooks

-Git repositories have a `hooks` directory that can be modofied for a given repository.
+Git repositories have a `hooks` directory that can be modified for a given repository.
 This project adds a way to install and remove hooks for a project.
 The project has a couple example hooks.

 #### Example hooks